Malivil/TTT-Jingle-Jam-Roles-2024/README.md

-ttt_wheelboy_max_health          150  // The maximum amount of health Wheel Boy can have ttt_wheelboy_wheel_time          15   // How long the wheel should spin for ttt_wheelboy_wheel_recharge_time 45   // How long Wheel Boy must wait between wheel spins ttt_wheelboy_spins_to_win        3    // How many times Wheel Boy must spin their wheel to win ttt_wheelboy_wheel_end_wait_time 5    // How long the wheel should wait at the end, showing the result, before it hides ttt_wheelboy_announce_text       1    // Whether to announce that there is a Wheel Boy via text ttt_wheelboy_announce_sound      1    // Whether to announce that there is a Wheel Boy via a sound clip ttt_wheelboy_speed_mult          1.2  // The multiplier to use on Wheel Boy's movement speed (e.g. 1.2 = 120% normal speed)
+ttt_wheelboy_max_health          150  // The maximum amount of health Wheel Boy can have ttt_wheelboy_wheel_time          15   // How long the wheel should spin for ttt_wheelboy_wheel_recharge_time 45   // How long Wheel Boy must wait between wheel spins ttt_wheelboy_wheel_end_wait_time 5    // How long the wheel should wait at the end, showing the result, before it hides ttt_wheelboy_spins_to_win        3    // How many times Wheel Boy must spin their wheel to win ttt_wheelboy_reveal_spin         0    // Whether the spinning wheel should be shown to everyone ttt_wheelboy_announce_text       1    // Whether to announce that there is a Wheel Boy via text ttt_wheelboy_announce_sound      1    // Whether to announce that there is a Wheel Boy via a sound clip ttt_wheelboy_speed_mult          1.2  // The multiplier to use on Wheel Boy's movement speed (e.g. 1.2 = 120% normal speed)